simply sash: double glazing↸

 Things you need to note:

 Insulated Glazing Units (IGU's) this is the correct name for the glass unit in a doubled glazed sash.
-They normally consist of two peices of 4 mm thick clear or obscured glass bound together with glazing tape with a 'spacer' to hold the glass apart.
+They normally consist of two pieces of 4 mm thick clear or obscured glass bound together with glazing tape with a 'spacer' to hold the glass apart.

 Double Glazing Service